engineyard/ey-docs/pages/appcloud_faq.md

 ## One of my instances is not responding.
 What can I do?

 If one of your instances stops responding, it may have crashed or frozen.
 You will need to terminate and rebuild the instance or environment, depending on which instance is problematic.
-Please read [[Dealing with a Frozen/Crashed Instance|frozen-instance]]
+Please read [[Dealing with a Frozen/Crashed Instance|frozen-instances]]